benlau/androidnative.pri/docs/installation.md

 apply from: "androidnative.gradle"
 ```

+[Optional]

-In case, AndroidNative is not installed via qpm, and ANDROID_PACKAGE_SOURCE_DIR is not set to the default place.
+In case, AndroidNative is not installed via qpm, and ANDROID_PACKAGE_SOURCE_DIR is not set to the default path.
 You would need to modify  `androidnative.gradle` to get it works.

 Open `androidnative.gradle` and find this line: